Planetary seismology as a test of modified gravity proposals: Summary and conclusions

+In addition to utilizing more accurate models such as AK135-F and improving the description of the inner core, there are further potential extensions of this research.
+These include incorporating data from satellite geodesy and considering the nonspherical spatial distribution of mass.
+By comparing the theoretical model of Earth's gravitational potential, expressed in terms of spherical harmonics and adjusted according to a given theory of gravity (taking into account the small correction in $g_\text{eff}$), with the model derived from satellite geodesy, it is anticipated that higher accuracy constraints on gravity models can be achieved compared to the results obtained in this study.

 In spite of its current limitations, the study certainly offers a great tool for constraining theories of gravity.
-Equipped with a quite simple Earth model, we have been able to constrain the most popular Ricci-based gravities up to $2\sigma$.
-Improving the points mentioned above, the method will provide even stronger constraints while future neutrino telescopes will allow to use the planet's model which is gravity-independent, reducing even more uncertainties related to the physical properties of the inner core.
+Equipped with a quite simple Earth model, we have been able to constrain the most popular Ricci-based gravities up to $2\sigma$. { Let us recall that it is a result of the fact that: we take into account matter and its properties (no vacuum, dust, or simple equations of state as usually considered in most approaches) and that one does not to use many assumptions on the matter description since they are encoded into the seismic wave data.
+As demonstrated by some of us \cite{olek4}, including more realistic physics for the matter properties allows to better control the uncertainties related to such a description and to modified gravity effect, finally providing more stringent bounds on the theory parameters.} Apart from it, improving even more the points mentioned above, the method will provide even stronger constraints while future neutrino telescopes will allow using the planet's model which is gravity independent, reducing even more uncertainties related to the physical properties of the inner core.
 Work is currently underway in this direction.